Mireille Fanon Mendès-France

-Mireille Fanon Mendès-France also Mireille Fanon-Mendès France (born in 1948) is a French jurist and anti-racist activist.
+Mireille Fanon Mendès-France, also Mireille Fanon-Mendès France (born 24 November 1953or 1948) is a French jurist and anti-racist activist.

 Career

-Fanon Mendès-France has been teaching at Paris Descartes University.
+Fanon Mendès-France teaches at Paris Descartes University.
 She was also a visiting professor at the University of California, Berkeley in international law and conflict resolution.
 She has also worked for UNESCO and the French National Assembly.
-Since 2011, she was an expert for the United Nations Working Group on People of African Descent.
-She was the president of that UN Working Group from 2014 to 2016.